LVRallabandi/WearTex---Wearable-Textiles/README.md

 ### Adruino code
 Arduino code is under folder "Arduino"

+### Sensor patches
+Procedure to create Sensor patches is under the folder Sensor patches

 ## Deployment
-run the program and dump code into arduino using IDE. and connecct circuit as shown in Projectcircuit.jpg
+Run the program and dump code into arduino using IDE. and connect circuit as shown in Project circuit.jpg

 ## Authors